solidusio/solidus_stripe/README.md

 Set `SOLIDUS_STRIPE_API_KEY` and `SOLIDUS_STRIPE_PUBLISHABLE_KEY` environment variables (e.g. via `direnv`), this will trigger the default initializer to create a static preference for SolidusStripe.

-Run `bin/dev` to start both the sandbox rail server and the file watcher that will update the sandbox whenever a file is changed.
+Run `bin/dev` to start both the sandbox rail server and the file watcher through Foreman.
+That will update the sandbox whenever a file is changed.
+When using `bin/dev` you can safely add `debugger` statements, even if Foreman won't provide a TTY, by connecting to the debugger session through `rdbg --attach` from another terminal.

 Visit `/admin/payments` and create a new Stripe payment using the static preferences.